Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 Both verifiers implement staleness checks based on a `maxStalenessPeriod` to ensure certificates are not verified against outdated operator information.

+*Note: Setting a max staleness period to 0 enables certificates to be confirmed against any `referenceTimestamp`*.

 ---

 ## ECDSACertificateVerifier